cschev/a-life-in-postcards/pages/subjects.md

 ## Browse Senders

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse senders.
 Word size is determined by frequency and all words link to a corresponding collection search.